andrewvaughan/LillyOS/README.md

 Alternatively, the `iso` option will create both the `.img` and `.iso` files, the latter of which can be run virtually or copied to a bootable CD or USB key.

+## Emulation

+Emulation is best done with QEMU.
+This can be installed with Linux or Homebrew for MacOS by installing the `qemu` package.  *Note* - if using MacOS, you will want to use the `qemu-system-i386` executable in place of `qemu` below.

+To run a created image, simply load the created image in QEMU, loading LillyOS into the virtual hard drive:

+`qemu -hda lillyos-VERSION.img`

+If you prefer to emulate a floppy disk in QEMU, the command can be changed to reflect this:

+`qemu -fda lillyos-VERSION.img`

+Both of these should work without issue, due to the small size of LillyOS.